 Parrots are affectionate, friendly pets when socialized from an early age.
 However, it takes time and effort to build a special bond.
-If you break your parrot’s trust, you’ll need to work hard to regain it.
+If you break a parrot’s trust, you must work hard to regain it.

 To regain a parrot’s trust, spend time together, moving quietly and speaking gently.
-This will show your parrot that you’re not a threat.
-Observe and copy your parrot’s body language to communicate with it.
+This will show the parrot that you’re not a threat.
+Observe and copy the parrot’s body language to communicate with it.

 Getting a parrot to trust you again requires time, but it can be done if you work on the relationship.

-If you’ve done something to upset your parrot, it’ll start behaving negatively toward you.
-Until you rebuild your trust, you’re likely to experience the cold shoulder from your parrot.
+If you’ve done something to upset a parrot, it’ll start behaving negatively toward you.
+Until you rebuild trust, you’re likely to experience the cold shoulder from a parrot.

 Parrot trust issues can manifest in the following ways:

-Note the sounds your parrot makes each time you approach, as it reveals its mood.
+Note the sounds the parrot makes each time you approach because it reveals its mood.

-Crouching is one of the most extreme signs of anger and unhappiness and is reserved for owners who have upset their parrots.
+Crouching is among the most extreme signs of anger and unhappiness and is reserved for owners who have upset their parrots.
 The neck feathers will also become ruffled.

-In the most extreme circumstances, when your parrot’s unhappy with you, it may start to develop stereotypical behaviors, including:
+In the most extreme circumstances, when a parrot’s unhappy with you, it may start to develop stereotypies, including:

-As described by Avian Biology Research, captive parrots engage in feather plucking when they’re stressed.
-This behavior isn’t seen in the wild, as parrots aren’t exposed to the same triggers.
+According to Avian Biology Research, captive parrots engage in feather picking when stressed.
+This behavior isn’t seen in the wild because parrots aren’t exposed to the same triggers.

 Negative Wing Posture